LanternaSolutions/OrderDaemon/timeline-redesign-plan.md

 - __Raw Layer__: Complete, unfiltered data payload (nothing is discarded)

 This ensures both user-friendly presentation and complete data preservation.

+Progress:
+- [x] Resilient data intake and normalization implemented (auto-fix malformed components; synthetic components for missing payloads) to guarantee a consistent baseline structure for display.
+- [ ] `display_sections`/`detail_sections`/`tech_data` fields will be added to component arrays (Extractor) with safe defaults; renderer to prefer these when present.

 ### 4. Database Schema Updates